isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 Output:

-The plot shows that Fitbit sample users exhibit consistent walking patterns each day, with Sundays being slightly less active compared to Saturdays.
+The plot shows that Fitbit sample users walk pretty regularly every day.
+Sundays are the slowest days, while Mondays, Wednesdays and Saturdays show a peak.
-The average daily steps are around 7000, which seems to be a bit slow for Fitbit users.
+The daily average is around 7,000 steps, which is below the daily recommendation of 10,000 steps.

 ### Distribution of average steps among users